Jsevillamol/PythonUTM/README.md

 1. The cursor is over the left-most 1.
 2. Every number in the output is expressed in monadic notation separated by blanks.

+###Subroutines
+If instead of a valid instruction you specify a program file, it will be compiled and executed once the instruction is reach.
+Example: `1 1 write3.tm 2`.

+Once the subroutine finishes, the main program will continue its normal execution.
+It is possible to call subroutines inside subroutines.
+Beware recursion.

 #References
 * Boolos G, Burges J, Jeffrey R. *Computability and Logic, fifth edition*.